 Halifax VegFest, a volunteer-run, non-profit vegan and plant-based festival in Halifax, Nova Scotia, needed a combined effort of simple, clean branding with the iconic Halifax Clock Tower mixed with non-confrontational language and a huge focus on positivity.
 We built this brand to be a breath of fresh air, and consistently receive praise for how positive, open, and accepting the festival is.

-The initial branding process involved many iterations of the aesthetic and main logo.
-At the end of the day, we decided to embrace the clichés, which proved to be a smart choice and enabled us to communicate what the festival is when nothing of the sort existed previously in this province.
-My role has been building the logo, branding, advertising, website, and collateral, as well as the overall brand strategy and marketing.
+The initial branding process involved many iterations of the aesthetic and logo.
+At the end of the day, we decided to embrace the clichés, which proved to be a smart choice and enabled us to communicate the essence of the festival when nothing of the sort existed previously in this province.

 and over 3000 attendees

 .
 We received praise for the overall excellent energy of the festival, amazing food, and charming & informative presenters.

 Highlights include exhibitors of all kinds (armed with fresh food, coffee, vegan beauty products, warm jackets, fresh juice, swag, samples—the list goes on), presentations, a cooking demo, informative workshops, and more.